An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem

 which we illustrate in Figure~\ref{fig:stan}.

-As one has to iterate the algorithm to get a solution of an AHSP, the initialization problem arises here because the auxiliary register $B$ is random state of the form Eq.~\eqref{stan:outcome} depending on the measurement outcome $t$ of the register $A$.
+As one has to iterate the algorithm to get a solution of an AHSP, the initialization problem arises here because the auxiliary register $B$ is random state of the form Eq.~\eqref{stan:outcome} depending on the measurement outcome $g$.
 Thus one has to restore the initial state of $B$ to perform another round of the algorithm.
-In other words, the standard quantum algorithm for AHSP requires an initialization process in every round, which could be a phantom menace depending on quantum platforms.
+In the following section, we present an algorithm that does not require the initialization of the auxiliary register and restores its initial state at the end of computation.